Westville, New Haven: Commercial District

 The "downtown" area of Westville, which is zoned for commercial use, is listed as the Westville Village Historic District on the National Register of Historic Places.
 The commercial area runs roughly from Fitch Street to Emerson Street along Whalley Avenue and is more commonly referred to as "Westville Village".

 In 2003, the listed area was 22 acre and there were 30 contributing buildings in the district.
 In 2006, the listing was amended to add the former Westville Theater building at 827 Whitney Avenue, an Early Commercial style building that was built in 1912.
 The theater building is now occupied by Lyric Hall, a local theater and antique restoration and conservation studio.

 The commercial area of Westville was once known for its antique stores that lined the streets.
 As those businesses close, the storefronts are now home to many artists galleries, hair salons, and cafes.
-Being home to 3 popular breakfast spots in New Haven (Bella's, Lena's, Manjares) the area has been dubbed by locals as "Brunchville" on the weekends.
+Being home to several popular breakfast spots in New Haven, the area has been dubbed by locals as "Brunchville" on the weekends.

 There is a sustained effort to increase and maintain public art in the Westville Village Historic District.
 There is currently work by nationally recognized artists such as Swoon and Faring Purth dotting the map of the commercial district.